ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/clustering/cluster-transactions.markdown

 2. Store/Delete operations on documents, which are executed by the database nodes after the transaction has been accepted.

 **Atomicity**
-After having a quorum for the cluster transaction request by raft and successful concurrency check of the compare exchange values, the transaction is guaranteed to be executed.
+After having a quorum for the cluster transaction request by raft and a successful concurrency check of the compare exchange values, the transaction is guaranteed to be executed.
 Failure during the quorum or the concurrency check will roll back the entire session transaction,
 while failure during the commit of the documents will halt any further cluster transactions execution on the database